The Public Art Advisory Committee is a committee of City Council that was established in September 2003.

 The committee should include individuals with a variety of relevant skill sets, knowledge and experience and consideration should be given to representation from Rodman Hall Art Centre, the Niagara Artists Centre and other relevant local visual arts organizations.
 Priority should be given to those with a professional visual arts or design background.
 Where possible, the Committee should reflect the diversity of our community, in such considerations as age, gender, ethnoculture, socio-economics, etc.

 The Public Art Advisory Committee (PAAC) may strike other subcommittees as required.
 A member of the Committee shall act as chair for each subcommittee which can be comprised of Committee members and non-members where appropriate.
 All Public Art Selection Panels developed for City-led projects must be chaired by a member of PAAC.
 Panel composition will be developed by PAAC in consultation with staff.

 The Public Art Advisory Committee is currently developing a Public Art Procurement Process.
-The committee is excited to have Kernel Memory by artist Laura Moore installed as part of the City Hall Sculpture Program on the James Street Lawn.
 Members are part of the Welland Canal Fallen Workers Memorial Task Force and the Arts Award Design Selection Panel.
-They are currently preparing for the 10th Annual Juried Exhibition.

 Coun.
 Mark Elliott